Ryan Park (politician): Third term

-After Labor's defeat at the 2019 election, Daley resigned as party leader and Deputy Leader Penny Sharpe of the Legislative Council was appointed as interim leader while a leadership election that involved the rank-and-file membership of the party took place.
-Park again declined to contest the leadership election and on 31 March, he was named the party's acting leader in the Legislative Assembly pending the result.
+After Labor's defeat at the 2019 election, Daley resigned as party leader and Deputy Leader Penny Sharpe of the Legislative Council was appointed as interim leader while a leadership vote that involved the rank-and-file membership of the party took place.
+Park again declined to contest the leadership vote and on 31 March, he was named the party's acting leader in the Legislative Assembly pending the result.

 Following the leadership ballot and the appointment of Jodi McKay, Park was named Shadow Minister for Health, the South Coast, Housing and Homelessness.
 Park lost the Treasury and Infrastructure portfolios but retained the Shadow Ministry for the Illawarra on McKay's frontbench.

 McKay resigned as Labor leader in 2021.
-Park once again chose not to run in the resulting leadership election.
+Park once again chose not to run in the resulting leadership vote.
 It was subsequently won by Chris Minns who retained Park as Shadow Minister for Health, the Illawarra and the South Coast and also appointed him as Shadow Minister for Mental Health.
 His former portfolio of Housing and Homelessness was given to Rose Jackson.